dragonflydb/documentation/docs/command-reference/sorted-sets/zincrby.md

 - `key`: The key of the sorted set whose member's score is to be incremented.
 - `increment`: The value by which to increment the member's score.
-  The increment can be an integer or a floating-point number.
+  The increment can be an integer or a floating-point number, and it can be positive or negative.
 - `member`: The member whose score will be incremented.
   If the member does not exist, it is added to the sorted set.